-Principles of precipitation gravimetry; Nucleation, precipitation, and growth of precipitates; Particle size and filterability of precipitates; Precipitation from homogeneous solution; Co precipitation - impurities in precipitation, Washing, drying, incineration of precipitates; Use of organic reagents in Gravimetric analysis Titrimetric Analysis: Principles underlying titrimetric methods: Primary standards & standards solutions; Equivalence point and endpoint; detection of end point; types of titrations.
-Redox titrations: Principle and detection of equivalance point by visual & potentiometric methods.
-Applications - Use of Jones reductor; Karl Fisher reagent for water determination.
+Principles of precipitation gravimetry; Nucleation, precipitation, and growth of precipitates; Particle size and filterability of precipitates; Precipitation from homogeneous solution; Co-precipitation – impurities in precipitation, Washing, drying, incineration of precipitates; Use of organic reagents in Gravimetric analysis Titrimetric Analysis: Principles underlying titrimetric methods: Primary standards & standards solutions; Equivalence point and endpoint; detection of an endpoint; types of titrations.
+Redox titrations: Principle and detection of equivalence point by visual & potentiometric methods.
+Applications – Use of Jones reductor; Karl Fisher reagent for water determination.

 Complexometric titrations: Principles of complexometric titrations, stability constants, Use of EDTA for the determination of metals and practical considerations.

 17) Water Technology

 Hardness of water – Temporary and permanent Hardness- units.
 Desalination of Brackish water- Reverse Osmosis and Electro dialysis.
 Industrial treatment of water- Lime soda ash method-Chemical reaction- problems- zeolite and ion exchange process.
 Boiler troubles- scale and sludge formation – Caustic Embrittlement and boiler corrosion- Internal conditioning methods- phosphate and carbonate conditioning- priming and Foaming.

 Classification of fuels, characteristics of fuels-calorific value units (lower, higher) and its determination- Bomb calorimetric method.
 Solid fuels – classification of coal, Rank analysis of coal – proximate and ultimate analysis.